Filovent yacht charter agency

 Vienne Bratislava

-- Experience: hiking in the Little Carpathians through the Devinska Kobyla nature reserve.
-This Slovakian nature reserve, just a few kilometers from the capital, takes you to the ruins of Devin Castle, from where you can enjoy a magnificent view of the Danube.
+Or - Experience: hike in the Little Carpathians through the Devinska Kobyla nature reserve.
+This Slovakian nature reserve, a few kilometers from the capital, will take you to the ruins of Devin Castle, where you can enjoy a magnificent view of the Danube.
+Night cruise to Budapest.

 Optional services: Guided tour of Bratislava, Excursion in the Little Carpathians, see+